caoxiemeihao/vite-plugins/packages/esmodule/README.md

 ## Why

-🤔 When ES module such as [execa](https://www.npmjs.com/package/execa), [node-fetch](https://www.npmjs.com/package/node-fetch), [file-type](https://www.npmjs.com/package/file-type) used in the Node.js project, we should compile them into CommonJs modules to ensure that they can work
+🤔 When ES module such as [execa](https://www.npmjs.com/package/execa), [node-fetch](https://www.npmjs.com/package/node-fetch), [file-type](https://www.npmjs.com/package/file-type) used in the Node.js project, we should compile them into CommonJs modules to ensure that they can work normally

 👉 You can think that this plugin is to solve some NPM Packges released by [sindresorhus](https://www.npmjs.com/~sindresorhus) 😅